niektemme/smarttherm-aws-hbase-spark/README.md

 Running HBase and creating the required HBase tables is described in the 'Installation & Setup' paragraph in the readme included in the [Smart Thermostat - Raspberry PI Repository](https://github.com/niektemme/smarttherm-rpi)

 ### Updating outside temperature
 The outtempupdate python script in the outside_temperature sub folder of this repository can run as a hourly cron or simply be put in the /etc/cron.hourly/ folder.
 Scripts in a cron.* folder can not have a file extention.
-Also the script has to be executable Do: sudo chmod a+x ./outtempupdate from the script location.
+Also the script has to be executable.
+Do: sudo chmod a+x ./outtempupdate from the script location.

 #### Updating the city of the outside temperature location
-The outtempupdate script gets the temperature information from http://www.openweathermap.org Update the line bellow to the correct url for your location. weget = urllib2.urlopen("http://api.openweathermap.org/data/2.5/weather?id=2759794")
+The outtempupdate script gets the temperature information from http://www.openweathermap.org Update the line bellow to the correct url for your location.

+weget = urllib2.urlopen("http://api.openweathermap.org/data/2.5/weather?id=2759794")

 ### Running Apache Spark